 Sings once a week in Lower Chapel.
 Entry is by audition for trebles, altos, tenors and basses.
 They have also sung Evensongs outside the school at St. George's Chapel Windsor, Merton College, Oxford and Winchester Cathedral.

 The ECMS Chorus

-Sings one big choral work a year (Dream of Gerontius, Elijah, Belshazzar’s Feast, Verdi’s Requiem, Bach’s St John Passion and Orff’s Carmina Burana recently) with full professional orchestra and soloists.
+Sings one big choral work a year (Mozart’s Requiem, Verdi’s Requiem, Orff’s Carmina Burana and Blitz Requiem recently) with full professional orchestra and soloists.
 Trebles and altos are always augmented by a girls’ school choir.
 There are no auditions – boys and staff just join in.

 A small close-harmony group who sing for functions inside and outside the school.
 Entry is by invitation.
-Click here for details of their CD.
+Click here to see a recent performance.

 Competitions for Solo Singing and Inter-House Unison and Harmony Choirs are held in the Michaelmas and Lent Halves, with professional musicians or Directors of Music from other schools adjudicating, which all attract very large entries.